Squint Treatment in Kolkata

 An ophthalmologist has recommended surgery for my 5-year-old's inward squint.
 Should we go ahead?

 My teenage daughter has an intermittent outward drift when tired or using a screen.
 The ophthalmologist recommended surgery.
-Is this the right approach?

 My son had squint surgery three years ago.
 The eye still drifts sometimes and he has double vision when tired.
-Is there anything that can help now?

 Is there a vision therapy clinic for squint in Kolkata we can attend in person?

-My family members say the squint will "go away on its own" as the child grows.
+My family members say the squint will go away on its own as the child grows.
 Is this true?

 Related Kolkata Vision Services